cimth/Backup/README.md

 ## Wildcards

-You can use wildcards for excluding multiple files or directories with configurin only one exclude path.
+You can use wildcards for excluding multiple files or directories with configuring only one exclude path.
 Currently the following wildcards are allowed:

 |  wildcard pattern  |                                meaning                                     |                          example                                       |